Cc618/Rainbow-Fluid/README.md

 - Grid-based (eulerian) simulation
 - RGB support, 3 densities are used, one for each fluid
 - Controls to change brushes / reset grid...
+- Improved codebase (variables are more explicit / there are more comments compared to other implementations)

 ## Screenshots
 Since rendering large grids can be expensive, we can save the simulation as a GIF image with a constant frame-rate.